4ubr3ypwd/resume-post-wds/readme.md

 # Aubrey Portwood's Resume

-Because I tend to loose track of resume's and updates to them, I decided to version control them.
+Because I tend to lose track of resume's and updates to them, I decided to version control them.
 The primary resume is in the `.docx` format and it then exported into other versions.